Preparation

 Math

-Applicants must have knowledge of multivariate calculus, basic matrix algebra, and differential equations; completion of a two-year math sequence, which emphasizes proofs and derivations, should provide adequate preparation.
+Applicants must have knowledge of multivariate calculus, basic matrix algebra, and differential equations; completion of a two-year math sequence, which emphasizes proofs and derivations.
+Some knowledge of statistics and elementary probability is highly desirable, as is additional coursework in algebra and real analysis.
 Descriptions of the Math courses offered at UC Berkeley which fulfill this requirement are as follows:

 MATH 1A: An introduction to differential and integral calculus of functions of one variable, with applications and an introduction to transcendental functions.